 So, ENEN+ proposes activities to substantially contribute to the revival of the interest of young generations in the careers in nuclear sector.
 The ENEN+ consortium will focus on the learners and careers in the nuclear engineering and reactor safety, geological disposal, radiation protection and medical physics.
 The ENEN+ consortium will focus on the learners and careers in the nuclear engineering and reactor safety, geological disposal, radiation protection and medical physics.
 The kick off meeting will take place in Brussels, 2-3 October 2017

 The objective of the project is to develop and implement an EU-wide survey to collect data from around hospitals across Europe in order to establish up-to-date clinical diagnostic reference levels (DRLs) for adult patients for CT, plain radiography and interventional radiology.
-ESR is the leading organisation and EFOMP stands in the External Advisory Panel together with Cardiovascular and Interventional Radiological Society of Europe (CIRSE), Heads of the European Radiological Protection Competent Authorities (HERCA), European Federation of Radiographer Societies (EFRS), International Atomic Energy Agency (IAEA), International Commission on Radiological Protection (ICRP) and World Health Organisation (WHO).The kick off meeting is in Luxembourg 1st September 2017.
+ESR is the leading organisation and EFOMP stands in the External Advisory Panel together with Cardiovascular and Interventional Radiological Society of Europe (CIRSE), Heads of the European Radiological Protection Competent Authorities (HERCA), European Federation of Radiographer Societies (EFRS), International Atomic Energy Agency (IAEA), International Commission on Radiological Protection (ICRP) and World Health Organisation (WHO).The kick off meeting was held in Luxembourg 1st September 2017.